Murder of Rosie Palmer: Abduction and murder

-Shaun Armstrong
+Tony Armstrong

-Shaun Anthony Armstrong was born on 30 June 1962 in Easington and had lived in the County Durham and Cleveland area for most of his life, moving into a council-owned flat on Frederic Street in August 1993.
+Anthony "Tony" Armstrong was born Anthony Wilkinson on 30 June 1962 in Easington and had lived in the County Durham and Cleveland area for most of his life, moving into a council-owned flat on Frederic Street in August 1993.
+Later in his life he took the surname of his stepfather George.
 He was unemployed, with a dependency on alcohol and prescription drugs, and had a string of previous convictions to his name.
 He had been investigated in relation to sex offences against children, although never charged.
 He was also diagnosed with a personality disorder and a psychopathic personality.
 He had obtained the flat after his psychiatric consultant wrote a supporting letter to the Housing Department stating that he was "vulnerable".
 On the estate he was called "Tony the Pervert" and was generally considered "a loner, disliked or distrusted by all those who knew him".

 On 30 June 1994, Armstrong, who had been drunk "for two days solid, partying for his birthday, at different people's houses and pubs and clubs," arrived home by taxi at 15:30, about the same time that the ice cream van pulled in to Henrietta Street.
 The rear of Armstrong's flat backed on to the cul-de-sac where Palmer purchased her ice cream.
 Post-mortem examination determined that she was dead by 16:30, although pathologists were unable to give a specific cause of death due to the condition of her body.
 Det.
 Supt.
 Smith told a news conference: "She had been severely sexually assaulted.
 That is a possible cause of death – the actual injury itself."

 At around 16:30 Armstrong called in at a local shop where he said he was going to "help look for the little girl who had vanished" – even though Rosie Palmer had not yet been reported missing.
 The shopkeeper noticed blood on Armstrong's hand, which Armstrong said was the result of being bitten by his dog, despite the absence of any wound.
 Armstrong then took his dog and a bottle of cider to the nearby beach and began running in and out of the sea for two hours until neighbours reported him to the police who arrived and told him to go home.